neurobazaar/pa1-Insane7121/README.md

 ```
 ##Code:

-###SortWords
-####Purpose: The 'SortWords' program is designed to traverse through a directory, read text files, sort the words within each file, and store the sorted content in new files.
-The output and input files maintain a similar directory structure.

-####Implementation:
-Data Structures: For handling file content, file path, and words, String, Path, and Arrays are utilized.
-Sorting Algorithm: It leverages the Java standard library's natural order sorting for efficient sorting using lexicography.
-Compute/Memory/IO Intensity: Primarily IO-intensive, reading, processing, and writing files.
-Moderate memory usage for individual file processing.

-####Usage:
-java SortWords input_directory output_directory
-input_directory: Location of the directory path where the text files are to be sorted.
-output_directory: Location of the directory path where the sorted files are to be sorted.

 ###CleanDataSet
 ####Purpose:
 The CleanDataSet program cleans the contents of text files located in a specified input directory.
 The process eliminates unnecessary characters, replaces repeating delimiters, and saves the cleaned material in new files, all while maintaining the initial directory structure.